Damhan91/Keeping-Fish-Simple/README.md

 # Keeping-Fish-Simple
 Keeping Fish Simple is a website that is looking to help people set up their very first freshwater tropical aquarium.
-This website is targeted at a complete beginner and is a source of information that will help them get stared setting up their own aquarium at home.
+This website is targeted at a complete beginner and is a source of information that will help them get started with setting up their own aquarium at home.
 ![Responsive image](https://github.com/Damhan91/Keeping-Fish-Simple/blob/main/assets/images/Responsive.JPG)

 ### Existing Features

 - __Navigation Bar__

   - On the webpage there are three fully responsive navigation tabs that include the Home page, Fish page and Plant page.
 On each page there is the same header, hero image and footer layout.
-Each tab will show the user wich equiupment is needed to start an aqurium and also what fish and plants are best for begginers.
+Each tab will show the user which equiupment is needed to start an aqurium and also what fish and plants are best for begginers.

   ![Navimage](https://github.com/Damhan91/Keeping-Fish-Simple/blob/main/assets/images/nav.JPG)